StrikerX3/TCPRelay.NET/README.md

 and trying to actually stream results in dropped frames every few seconds and nothing else.

-**Solution:** First, make sure the Java Virtual Machine is in the firewall exceptions.
+**Solution:** First, make sure the TCPRelay is in the firewall exceptions.
 If the stream still doesn't work, try replacing "localhost" with your computer name or "127.0.0.1".
-TCPRelay will try to get your computer name and display it at initialization, in a line like this:
+The console version TCPRelay will try to get your computer name and display it at initialization, in a line like this:

     Server up at <machine-name>:1935

-You can also find it in DxDiag or the computer properties (WinKey + Pause).
+You can also find it in DxDiag, in the computer properties (WinKey + Pause) or by typing `hostname` in the Windows Command Prompt.

 If you set the target address manually, make sure it is correct.
 TCPRelay will try to lookup the host name to ensure it is valid but will make no attempt to connect to it until you start a stream.